Penn junior Yuri Castaño discusses issues of skin color and identity among Latinos.

 Penn in the News

-Martin Seligman of the School of Arts and Sciences is cited for his research on positive psychology.
+Dennis Culhane of the of the School of Social Policy and Practice is cited for his research on homelessness.

-Arthur Caplan of the School of Medicine says surplus flu drugs present moral issues.
+Arthur Caplan of the School of Medicine discusses the effectiveness of varying fertility treatments.

-Thomas Sugrue of the School of Arts and Sciences is cited for his introduction to the new book, "The New Suburban History."
+Thomas Sugrue of the School of Arts and Sciences discusses the Plainfield riots and is cited for co-authoring "Plainfield Burning: Black Rebellion in the Suburban North."

 Michael Cleare, associate vice provost for research and executive director of the Center for Technology Transfer, is profiled.

 Harris Steinberg of the School of Design authors an op-ed on urban planning.

 Lawrence Sherman of the School of Arts and Sciences says many times shooting victims have themselves had legal troubles.